megantron512/dfir-training-workbook/docs/gcp/service_account_abuse.md

 ??? question "How many virtual machines were deployed and what are their instance names/IDs?"
     ??? tip "Hint"
-        Further filter the search for the project and service account using `@evt.name:v1 compute.instances.insert`.
+        Further filter the search for the project and service account using `@evt.name:v1.compute.instances.insert`.
 Look at `@data.protoPayload.resourceName` and `@data.resource.labels.instance_id` for the resource names and instance IDs.

     ??? info "Answer"
         - `instance-1` (`4005116539166594064`)